flagarde/CMakeCM/README.md

 ## ✨ Introduction
-This repository groups some usefull `CMake Modules` that can be share between different repositories.
+This repository groups some useful `CMake Modules` that can be share between different repositories.

 ## 📝 Create a Modules List